 In many cases, the insurance company paying the structured settlement could give the settlement recipient a larger cash payment than a factoring company could give.
-Allowing all interested parties to have notice of the hearing to transfer a structured settlement would enable that company to raise any objections to the settlement and to make the recipient a competing offer.
+Allowing all interested parties to have notice of the hearing to transfer a structured settlement would enable the insurance company to raise any objections to the settlement and to make the recipient a competing offer.

-CSHB 2691 is not meant to put factoring companies out of business or to impose unreasonable limitations on the way they conduct business.
+CSSB 731 is not meant to put factoring companies out of business or to impose unreasonable limitations on the way they conduct business.
 It is designed to protect settlement recipients, many of whom are not financially sophisticated, from being swayed by offers of large cash payments without realizing what they are giving up.

-OPPONENTS SAY: CSHB 2691 would impose an overly burdensome set of regulations that would hamper factoring companies' ability to provide financial flexibility and independence to persons constrained by the terms of a structured settlement agreement.
+OPPONENTS CSSB 731 would impose an overly burdensome set of regulations that would hamper factoring companies' ability to provide financial flexibility and independence to persons constrained by the terms of a structured settlement agreement.
 Many settlement recipients could not have overcome significant costs without the services of factoring companies that allowed them to use money owed to them in the way they saw fit.

 The interest rate charged by factoring companies is around 15 percent or less.
 It could be significantly lower if the insurance companies that pay out the settlements would recognize the validity of these transfers immediately and not fight against transfers.
 Such conflicts often increase the cost of providing this valuable service to settlement recipients.

-OTHER OPPONENTS SAY:

-Transfers of structured settlements should be limited to very specific circumstances, such as using the money for education, buying a home, or starting a business.
+OTHER OPPONENTS SAY: Transfers of structured settlements should be limited to very specific circumstances, such as using the money for education, buying a home, or starting a business.
 All interested parties to the structured settlement agreement should have to agree to such a transfer to make it valid.

-NOTES:

-The committee substitute made numerous changes to the original bill, including:

-- ! adding the provision that would indemnify settlement recipients of losses due to additional taxes because of the transfer; - ! providing for approval of transfers of nonjudicial or administrative settlements; - ! limiting the time in which the transfer would have to comply with the law to the later of the fifth anniversary of the structured settlement or the 25th birthday of the settlement recipient; - ! allowing comment by each interested party rather than requiring approval of each interested party; and - ! other conforming and corrective changes.

-The companion bill, SB 1740 by Harris, is pending in the Senate Jurisprudence Committee.
+NOTES: A nearly identical bill, HB 2691 by Counts, passed the House on May 6.
+The bill was not reported by the Senate Jurisprudence Committee.
+The committee substitute added the provisions of HB 2691 relating to the offer of structured settlements.
+The committee substitute also removed provisions relating to allowing an attorney ad litem to be appointed to represent the interests of the claimant when the claimant's guardian ad litem is not adequately performing the duties.

+attorney ad litem to be appointed to represent the interests of the claimant when the claimant's guardian ad litem is not adequately performing the duties of that office.
+The substitute also added provisions relating to transfer of structured settlements.